-4. Nick Chubb – Haters have doubted Chubb at every thrust.
+7. Nick Chubb – Haters have doubted Chubb at every thrust.
 First it was his robotic knee, then it was the second half Kareem Hunt threat in Cleveland.
 Whatever the next negative narrative is, don’t buy it.
 It’s the Chubb show in Browntown.

 9. Josh Jacobs – We saw the return of the Jon Gruden feature back in 2019 and it was glorious until Jacobs got banged up down the stretch.
 He’s still only 22 this season and as long as he calls Vegas home he’ll be one of the best bets in the house.

-10. Derrick Henry – No player’s stock rose more in the late season than Derrick Henry’s.
+12. Derrick Henry – No player’s stock rose more in the late season than Derrick Henry’s.
 His playoff destruction of the Patriots’ and Ravens’ defenses was eye opening.
 I know it feels like I’m selling Henry a little short here, but he finished the year with nearly 400 carries including the playoffs and don’t forget these are PPR rankings—Henry isn’t a huge threat in the pass game.
 UPDATE 3/16/20: The Titans have used their franchise tag on Henry and Tannehill has been resigned as their QB.
 Almost best case scenario for Henry’s dynasty owners.

-14. Joe Mixon – This is a new tier.
+13. Joe Mixon – This is a new tier.
 It goes from here to Fournette.
 I call this tier, “Fried Pickle Chips.”
 Some people love their fried pickles in chip form.
 There’s nothing wrong with that.
 Others prefer fried pickle spears.
 That’s cool too.
 It’s all personal preference.
 I like that crunch of the full spear (Kerryon Johnson).
 I’m aware this Mixon ranking is my most controversial ranking outside of Kerryon.
 I get it, Mixon is only 24 this coming season and he might escape the Bungles in 2021.
 But last year he took a whopping 278 carries (5th most in the league) and was only able to post the #13 RB numbers in PPR formats.
 I see him going off the board middle of the first round in the redraft best ball leagues I’ve been drafting and don’t understand it.
 I don’t doubt he could be a delicious pickle chip in the right situation (with proper dipping sauces) but Cincy isn’t the right situation and there’s no guarantees his long-term landing spot is ideal either.